 Depo-Provera Lawsuits

-At Ward Black Law, we are actively investigating cases involving women who have developed brain or spinal tumors, known as meningiomas, after receiving Depo-Provera or Depo-subQ Provera birth control injections.
+At Ward Black Law, we are actively investigating cases involving women who have developed brain tumors, known as meningiomas, after receiving Depo-Provera or Depo-subQ Provera birth control injections.
 With decades of experience in mass tort litigation, our nationally recognized team is dedicated to helping individuals stand up against powerful pharmaceutical companies.

 Depo-Provera has been used globally for nearly six decades and was approved by the U.S. Food and Drug Administration (FDA) in 1992.
 It is typically administered in doses of 150 mg every three months via intramuscular injection, usually in the buttock or upper arm.
 Depo-subQ Provera 104 is a progestin used to prevent pregnancy and manage pain associated with endometriosis.
 It is injected just under the skin, typically in the thigh or belly.